 Support developing metrics for evaluating urban computing infrastructure and applications in real-world setting.

-The 2nd International UBI Challenge 2013 builds on the legacy of the successful 1st International UBI Challenge 2011.
+The 2nd International UBI Challenge 2013 built on the legacy of the 1st International UBI Challenge 2011.
 There, proposals from four university research teams in Germany, Greece, Spain and Switzerland were selected as the finalists by the international jury.
 The four teams spent summer 2011 in Oulu, implementing, deploying and evaluating their applications in the hands of the general public.
 Eventually, the jury selected the FunSquare application contributed by Professor Marc Langheinrich's team in the University of Lugano as the winner.
 The award ceremony was held at the MUM 2011 conference in Beijing, China, in Dec 2011.

-The setup of the 2nd UBI Challenge is somewhat different to that of the 1st UBI Challenge.
+The setup of the 2nd UBI Challenge was somewhat different to that of the 1st UBI Challenge.
 This time the finalists are not required to spend 2-3 months in Oulu to deploy and evaluate their applications.
 Instead, in the spirit of the upcoming UBI RD (Remote Deployment) program we trial remote participation where the finalists submit their working applications for deployment and data collection by UBI researchers.
 Finalists are still encouraged to come to Oulu to participate in the field trial part in June-Aug 2013.
 Each finalist gets 2000 EUR grant from the UBI RIR (Researcher in Residence) programfor covering expenses such as travel to Oulu.

-The computing infrastructure available in the 2nd UBI Challenge is much more versatile, including a very large interactive wall and an interactive table located in the entrance hall of the largest movie theatre in Oulu with ~1000 daily visitors, a 3D virtual model of downtown Oulu and traffic loop sensors around the city.
+The computing infrastructure available in the 2nd UBI Challenge was much more versatile, including a very large interactive wall and an interactive table located in the entrance hall of the largest movie theatre in Oulu with ~1000 daily visitors, a 3D virtual model of downtown Oulu and traffic loop sensors around the city.

 Additional information on the UBI Challenge: